CamTrack-Vigilant/skills-github-pages/index.md

 ---
 title: Thabang's Skills Portfolio

--Thabang's Skills Portfolio
+-Thabang's Skills Portfolio:
 -Welcome to my professional portfolio, where I share my passion for building innovative solutions through machine learning, software engineering, data science,                cybersecurity, and AI.

-- About Me
+- About Me:
 - I'm Thabang, a versatile technologist driven by a passion for harnessing machine learning, software engineering, data science, cybersecurity, and AI to solve real-world      challenges.
 With a strong foundation in tools like Python, TensorFlow, and Azure DevOps, I build solutions that range from predictive analytics models to secure, AI-         powered applications.
 My projects, like the **Second-Year-Project** , reflect my commitment to    impactful technology.
 Outside of coding, I enjoy exploring new              advancements in AI and contributing to the tech community.

-- Skills
+- Skills:
 - **Programming Languages**
   - Python 🐍
   - JavaScript